 More Mexican Food

 If you’ve followed my website for long, you will already know how much I love Mexican food.
-Pizza and Mexican food.
+Pizza and Mexican food, especially tamales and other enchilada recipes.
 Yum!
 Here are some other recipes to try.

 - Homemade Chorizo and Ground Beef Tamales